 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Fujifilm X-A1 and Fujifilm X-A5 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the X-A5 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The X-A1 does not feature such a mic input.

-The X-A5 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the X-A1 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the X-A1 was succeeded by the Fujifilm X-A2.
+Both the X-A1 and the X-A5 have been discontinued, but can regularly be found used on eBay.
+The X-A1 was replaced by the Fujifilm X-A2, while the X-A5 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm website.

 So how do things add up?
 Which of the two cameras – the Fujifilm X-A1 or the Fujifilm X-A5 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Fujifilm X-A1:

 - More heavily discounted: Has been available for much longer (launched in September 2013).

 Arguments in favor of the Fujifilm X-A5: